Martin Fagan (Head Coach)

 Once a player has made his/her choice, unless circumstances change (i.e. move out of a county to a new home and /or school), he/she will not be able to change counties during a season.

 The main aim of the selection committee is to select the strongest possible team to represent the county of Northumberland.
 This will largely be achieved by considering competition results: singles first, followed by doubles and mixed.

 - Behaviour towards team members, coaches, parents and opponents

 - The likely effects on long-term player development

 - The training and competition load on the player

 - The nature and level of the team event being attended

 However, and partly because of this, county selection does require players putting themselves “in the shop window”.
-Participation in the the singles league, in the Junior Super Series and in County Restricted and BE Tournaments are necessary to help players be observed in competitive environments.
+Participation in the Junior Super Series, County Restricted and BE Tournaments is necessary to help players be observed in competitive environments.
 They should also attend team squad practices when invited and whenever possible.